Snapshots of Food Industry News

 Arjuna Launches Natural Preservative to Extend Frying Cycle of Veg Oils

 Arjuna Naturals Extracts Ltd has launched a natural preservative to extend the frying cycle of vegetable oils.
-The degradation in frying oil occurs quickly due to higher temperature, oxidative degradation and hydrolytic rancidity which cause unpleasant flavours, odours and change in colour in the oil as well as the foods fried in it.
-Arjuna Naturals research and development (R&D) team has successfully developed a natural preservative that can help maintain vegetable oil colour, taste and functionality even in high temperatures and does not negatively affect the fried product.
-The new formulation contains a few simple ingredients, is GMO free, oil soluble and vegan.
+The degradation in frying oil occurs quickly due to the higher temperature, oxidative degradation, and hydrolytic rancidity which cause unpleasant flavors, odors and change in color in the oil as well as the foods fried in it.
+Arjuna Naturals research and development (R&D) team has successfully developed a natural preservative that can help maintain vegetable oil color, taste and functionality even at high temperatures and does not negatively affect the fried product.
+The new formulation contains a few simple ingredients, is GMO-free, oil soluble and vegan.

 British Food & Beverage brands to explore alliances at India Food Forum 2018